 We believe that when evidence-based gardening approaches are used, consumers will see better results in their gardens, feel the joy and satisfaction of gardening, and help contribute to a healthier, more sustainable world.

 Volunteers Make the Difference!

-Over 180 enthusiastic, friendly volunteers throughout Knox County manage all aspects of the program and deliver services to the community.
+There are over 200 enthusiastic volunteers throughout Knox County that manage all aspects of the program and deliver services to the community.
 Everyone who is trained to become a certified Master Gardener is expected to return a minimum number of community service hours.
 Most volunteers contribute much more than expected because we are so passionate about what we do and see real impact as a result of our work.
 We know you will, too.

 We are currently seeking dedicated volunteers to join us for our next round of annual training.
 While gardening experience is always appreciated — and you will find your tribe of garden fanatics here — we also welcome beginners on our gardening journey.

 Participation in the class requires a commitment for service to Knox County (and home county, if not a resident of Knox County).

 KCMG Member John Payne Awarded the Virginia Raskin Award

 After moving to Tennessee to the Solway community in Knox County in April 2014 with his wife Jennifer, John Payne graduated with the Master Gardener Class of 2016.
 In that same year of training, he volunteered over 100 hours.